jhu-library-applications/geoportal/README.md

 ### verifyHeadings.py

-This script `BeautifulSoup` and `rdflib` libraries to read LCNAF and FAST records, and find the authorized name label from an already available URI or from a search based on the name string.
+This script uses `BeautifulSoup` and `rdflib` libraries to read LCNAF and FAST records, and find the authorized name label from an already available URI or from a search based on the name string.

 ### MARC-related dictionaries